-The more you like someone, the more likely you will be persuaded by them.
-This is why celebrities are often asked by big brands to endorse their products, because the audience often transfers their love of the celebrity onto the product.
+The more you like someone, the easier they can persuade you.
+A good strategy often used by big brands is celebrity endorsement.
+Consumers tend to transfer their love of the celebrity onto the product.
 For example, if a famous sportsperson such as Serena Williams endorses a product, her fans will transfer their love to the product she is endorsing.

 Using models that people can identify with, telling your own personal story as an entrepreneur and creating a way for your customers to easily tell their friends about your company through social media are all ways of creating a relationship with your clientele.

-People are often hardwired to respond to authority.
+People respond to authority.
 The Milgram experiments, first conducted in 1961, proved that the presence of an authority figure could influence one person to harm another “under orders”.

 Volunteers were told to continue delivering a painful electric shock to subjects even though they could hear the immense pain they were inflicting.
-Although the entire situation was faked, the volunteers were told that it was real.
+The volunteers were told it was real, although the entire situation was fake.
 The presence of a man in a lab coat issuing orders was enough to make the volunteers comply.

-The first way to use authority is to make yourself the expert in your field.
+The first way to use authority is to make yourself an expert in your field.
 Is your product handcrafted?
 Is your service completely unique?

 Tell the world all about your unique selling points and always speak with authority.